 OxyContin is an oxycodone-based opioid prescription medication designed to release slowly into the bloodstream to treat people with moderate to severe chronic pain.
-This painkiller stays in the body for at least 12 hours, so people with painful chronic illnesses, such as arthritis or cancer, get long-lasting relief from their symptoms.
+People who take OxyContin, even as prescribed, can develop a physical dependence on this drug.

 Detoxing from OxyContin

-When a person has become addicted to or physically dependent on opioids like OxyContin, they will experience withdrawal symptoms when they attempt to lower their dose or stop taking the drug.
+When a person has become physically dependent on prescription opioids like OxyContin, they will experience withdrawal symptoms when attempting to lower their dose or stop taking the drug.

-OxyContin withdrawal symptoms typically come in two phases: early and late withdrawal symptoms.
+OxyContin withdrawal symptoms typically come in two phases.
 Early OxyContin withdrawal symptoms include:

-- Muscle aches and joint pain
+- Muscle aches and joint pain.

-- Nervousness or irritability
+- Nervousness or irritability.

-- Tearing or watery eyes
+- Tearing or watery eyes.

-- Runny nose
+- Runny nose.